openstack/glance/doc/source/configuring.rst

 this registry server operates.
 These configuration options are specified in the ``glance-registry.conf`` config file in the section ``[DEFAULT]``.

+**IMPORTANT NOTE**: The glance-registry service is only used in conjunction with the glance-api service when clients are using the v1 REST API.
+See `Configuring Glance APIs`_ for more info.

 * ``sql_connection=CONNECTION_STRING`` (``--sql-connection`` when specified
   on command line)